bnbuckler/identity-playbook/_plan/3_id-integration.md

 * Make daily updates to their information in CVS to report any changes, such as adding new clearances, noting revocations, denials, suspensions, and those clearances which were administratively withdrawn.
 In addition, agencies are required to fully refresh their CVS clearance data at least monthly.

-* Before initiating a new background investigation request, consult CVS to determine if an existing investigatgion is sufficent to meet the agency's needs.
+* Before initiating a new background investigation request, consult CVS to determine if an existing investigation is sufficient to meet the agency's needs.

 * Take steps to ensure the accuracy and maintenance of the information provided to CVS, since OPM does not own this information and other agencies may rely on it to make credentialing decisions.

-* Ensure that the appropriate data elements are entered into CVS for each applicable record (e.g., name, DOB, investigatgion, clearance level, status, etc.).
+* Ensure that the appropriate data elements are entered into CVS for each applicable record (e.g., name, DOB, investigation, clearance level, status, etc.).

 <br>

-### <center> Streamlining Contractor Processing </center>
+### Streamlining Contractor Processing

 Although contractors may require similar access to federal employees, the methods and locations for collecting and maintaining their identity data are often very different.
 Digital identities for the contractor population can be challenging to manage due to a number of factors, including: